Table of Contents

 Propulsive Gait (Parkinsonian Gait)

 The person’s body will be stiff in a propulsive gait, with the head and neck slouched forward.
 This hunched posture will make it difficult for the person to find balance.
-This type of gait is caused primarily by carbon monoxide poisoning and manganese toxicity.
+This propulsive gait causes are primarily due to carbon monoxide poisoning and manganese toxicity.
 Since people with Parkinson’s disease exhibit the same symptoms, it is also referred to as Parkinsonian gait.
 Parkinson’s disease patients will have shorter steps and tremors.
 They cannot fully control their movements because they have difficulty moving their muscles while walking.

 Dopamine is a hormone produced by our bodies that acts as a neurotransmitter or chemical messenger.
 It is produced by the brain’s substantia nigra, ventral tegmental area, and hypothalamus.
 When the cells in the substantia nigra begin to die in Parkinson’s disease, the dopamine hormone production decreases.
 This lack of production will have an impact on the transmission of signals between nerves.
 As a result, Parkinson’s disease patients would be unable to coordinate their movements while walking.